 How to get Peppermint OS?

-antiX Linux distro is known to be based on Debian and ships without systemd, which could be deciding factor for some Linux enthusiasts.
-This lightweight Linux distro comes for both 32-bit and 64-bit hardware, which makes sense as it’s focused on older computers.
-It comes in four different flavors: Full, Base, Core, Net.
-In this distro, you get the provision for 32-bit UEFI and 64-bit live bootloaders.
-Give it a try.
+antiX Linux distro is known to be based on Debian and ships without systemd init system, which could be the deciding factor for some Linux enthusiasts.
+This lightweight Linux distro comes for both 32-bit and 64-bit hardware, which makes sense as it’s focused on both older and newer computers.

 Minimum hardware requirements for antiX: